lujainIbrahem/SarahaApp/README.md

 - Scalable and modular architecture

 The project follows backend best practices and is designed to be production-ready and easily extendable.

 ---

+## 🚀 Future Improvements

+- API Documentation using Swagger
+- Docker Support
+- Pagination for Messages
+- Deployment on Render
+- Unit & Integration Testing

+  ---

+## 📄 License

+This project is licensed for educational and portfolio purposes.

+---